sywangyi/kernel-builder/README.md

 # kernel-builder

-This repo contains a nix package that can be used to build custom machine learning kernels for PyTorch.
+This repo contains a Nix package that can be used to build custom machine learning kernels for PyTorch.
 The kernels are built using the [PyTorch C++ Frontend](https://pytorch.org/cppdocs/frontend.html) and can be loaded in PyTorch using the `torch.ops.load_library` function.

 This builder is a core component of the larger kernel build/distribution system.